 There are a couple of reasons that iPlayer doesn’t work in China.
 The first reason is that the site is region locked, meaning that the content is only accessible to users from within the UK.
 The site determines your location by examining your IP address, which is a string of numbers that is assigned to you whenever you connect your device to a network.
 This IP address contains information about your location, as certain ranges of numbers are assigned to be IP addresses for particular countries.
 Therefore, a website can look at your IP address and know which country you are browsing from.

 With the BBC iPlayer site, if you are visiting from the UK then the site will show you any of the video content and let you stream it.
-But if you access the site with an IP address that is not from the UK, then you will only be able to listen to radio content and not to watch any of the videos.
+But if you access the site with a non-UK IP address, then you will only be able to listen to radio content and not to watch any of the videos.

 The second problem with accessing BBC iPlayer from China is the general censorship of the internet, dubbed the “Great Firewall of China“, which severely restricts what sites can be visited and what content can be viewed from within the country.
 Bypassing these restrictions can prove to be an unsurmountable challenge without the right tools.